The Dangers of Stress

 Fat storage – if you’re stressed you get fat / put on weight; affects obesity and weight control

-One interesting thing that I recently discovered is that stress affects your bone density (which can lead to osteoporosis).
+One interesting thing that I discovered when planning my 'Stress Banishment Seminars' is that stress affects your bone density (which can lead to osteoporosis).
 So take all the calcium supplements you want but if you’re stressed your digestive system cannot adequately break down the tablet; your body and bones cannot adequately uptake and utilise the nutrients.

 Our immune system is important to protect us in many ways – apart from colds and flus think of the many and varied autoimmune diseases and cancers…